Autheo + Amazon Web Services

-Autheo is a unified Layer-0 OS + Layer-1 blockchain with native AI, post-quantum security, and sovereign identity built in.
-Amazon Web Services is Centralized Public Cloud (Hyperscaler) — The world's most comprehensive and broadly adopted cloud.
-Unlike Amazon Web Services, Autheo eliminates the need for fragmented tooling by delivering compute, storage, DevHub, and AI inference as one integrated platform.
+Autheo is a Layer-0 Operating System with an integrated Layer-1 blockchain that unifies identity, compute, storage, developer tooling, and AI capabilities in one interoperable environment.
+Amazon Web Services is Centralized Public Cloud (Hyperscaler), The world's most comprehensive and broadly adopted cloud.
+Autheo extends any stack by delivering compute, storage, DevHub, and AI inference as one integrated platform.

 | Feature | Amazon Web Services | Autheo |